KevinT/RPICameraGUI/README.md

 ## Rework

 I did some rework so the programm can be used with  the new wx-lib (tested version: 3.0.2.0 gtk3 (classic)).
 Additionally i added a feature to set awb red and blue gains if awb-mode is set to off.
 The original code was written by Bill Grainger.

 ## Program
-Simple graphical interface for taking photos on the Raspberry Pi Camera Works over ssh.
+Simple graphical interface for taking photos on the Raspberry Pi Camera.
+Works over ssh.

 Written python 2.7 for the Raspberry Pi